Folgen

 -

 How did we get from fantasy sports to legalized sports betting?
 The path is convoluted, but most of it winds through New Jersey.
 Michael Lewis speaks with former governor Chris Christie, among other Jersey politicians, as well as lobbyists for the gaming industry.
-Plus we hear from Ted Olsen, the lawyer who kept bringing the Garden Stateâs constitutional challenge until it finally reached the Supreme Court â and hit a jackpot.
+Plus we hear from Ted Olson, the lawyer who kept bringing the Garden Stateâs constitutional challenge until it finally reached the Supreme Court â and hit a jackpot.

 For further reading: